HyperAuth/ExPlugHyperAuth/README.md

 ## License note

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+HyperAuth is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+HyperAuth is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Check [NOTICE](NOTICE) and [LICENSE](LICENSE) files for more information.

   [code-of-conduct]: https://github.com/elixir-lang/elixir/blob/master/CODE_OF_CONDUCT.md
   [writing-docs]: http://elixir-lang.org/docs/stable/elixir/writing-documentation.html